Aug. 30th, 2010

 ( Read more... )

-is better or worse than Pattern.compile()
+String.contains() is better or worse than Pattern.compile() (do this once) .matcher().matches():here's what I got:

 StringContains(ab,1000): 0.4291536470 sec/million PatternMatches(ab,1000): 0.1891851651 sec/million StringContains(abcd,1000): 0.4248620093 sec/million PatternMatches(abcd,1000): 0.2675056776 sec/million StringContains(abcdefgh,1000): 0.4405976392 sec/million PatternMatches(abcdefgh,1000): 0.1933575138 sec/million